-Rawls's pessimism about the possibilities of WSC regimes leads him to adopt the institutional and policy recommendations of a "property-owning democracy," which he strikingly describes as "an alternative to capitalism."
-In both his name for this socioeconomic regime, and in a great deal of its content, Rawls here follows the example of the economist James Meade, who used the term "property-owning democracy" to describe his own political proposals for moving beyond the limitations of the traditional welfare state.
-Meade's proposals encompassed the aggressive taxation of capital transfers between generations (whether through inheritance, or by means of gifts inter vivos), and the redistribution of that capital on a broadly egalitarian basis, alongside increased state spending on the broad development of human capital through publicly funded education.
-Rawls's aim with the delineation of a POD of the same general kind as that of Meade is to construct a social system that will remedy the multifarious shortcomings of WSC regimes, thereby allowing the realization of all parts of his two principles of justice.
+Meade's proposals encompassed the aggressive taxation of capital transfers between generations (whether through inheritance, or by means of gifts inter vivos), and the redistribution of that capital on a broadly egalitarian basis, alongside increased state spending on the broad development of human capital through publicly funded education.5 Rawls's aim with the delineation of a POD of the same general kind as that of Meade is to construct a social system that will remedy the multifarious shortcomings of WSC regimes, thereby allowing the realization of all parts of his two principles of justice.

-Rawls's property-owning democracy is a socioeconomic system delineated with an explicit focus on the satisfaction of the two principles of justice.
+Rawls's 'property-owning democracy' is a socio-economic system delineated with an explicit focus on the satisfaction of the two principles of justice.
 It therefore "guarantees the basic liberties with the fair value of political liberties and fair equality of opportunity, and regulate[s] economic and social inequalities by a principle of mutuality, if not by the difference principle."
-Like WSC, it allows private property in productive assets (unlike Rawls's other favored socioeconomic alternative, "liberal socialism" However, unlike WSC, under POD the basic structure of society and its background institutions "work to disperse the ownership of wealth and capital, and thus to prevent a small part of society from controlling the economy and, indirectly, political life as well."
-POD ensures "the widespread ownership of productive assets and human capital," and hence (following Meade) it makes use of varieties of ex ante redistribution (i.e., redistribution of the capital that individuals bring to the market) as opposed to ex post redistribution associated with WSC.
-As Rawls describes the aims of POD: "The intent is not simply to assist those who lose out through accident or misfortune (although that must be done), but rather to put all citizens in a position to manage their own affairs on a footing of a suitable degree of social and economic equality."
+(JF, 138).
+Like WSC, it allows private property in productive assets (JF, 138-9) (unlike Rawls's other favoured socioeconomic alternative, 'liberal socialism'6).
+However, unlike WSC, under POD, the basic structure of society and its background institutions "work to disperse the ownership of wealth and capital, and thus to prevent a small part of society from controlling the economy and indirectly political life as well."
+(JF, 139).